Britney Spears Poses In Barely There Crop Top And Daisy Dukes In Revealing New Photo

 Another day, another teeny tiny outfit donned by the one and only Britney Spears.
 The pop princess is known for showcasing her perfectly toned body on Instagram these days, and Saturday night was met with another revealing glimpse for fans.

 In her newest post, Britney is sporting an extremely short red crop top cut off just below her chest which is embellished with ruffles around the neckline.
-The “Womanizer” singer paired the barely-there top with daisy dukes shorts which also left little to the imagination.
+The “Womanizer” singer paired the barely-there top with daisy dukes shorts, which also left little to the imagination.

-Britney seemed to be channeling Jessica Simpson circa 2005.
-The singer completed her outfit with light brown suede boots and looked ready to walk onto the set of a The Dukes of Hazzard sequel, especially since the singer looks like she hasn’t aged a day since the early ’00s.
+Britney seemed to be channeling Jessica Simpson, circa 2005.
+The singer completed her outfit with light brown suede boots and looked ready to walk onto the set of a Dukes of Hazzard sequel, especially since the singer looks like she hasn’t aged a day since the early ’00s.

 The singer wore her hair in a high messy bun and posed with her thumbs slightly pulling down the waistline of her torn jean shorts.
-The new photo appeared to be a part of a series of photos done by photographer Frances Iacuzzi who Britney tagged in the comment section.
+The new photo appeared to be a part of a series of photos done by photographer Frances Iacuzzi, who Britney tagged in the comment section.
 A similar photo was shared four days ago to the singer’s page where the only outfit difference was the top.
 The older photo featured a strapless yellow checker top and had the same jean shorts and suede boots.

-Frances also posted the two photos to her personal Instagram page which is filled with hundreds of modeling shots.
+Frances also posted the two photos to her personal Instagram page, which is filled with hundreds of modeling shots.
 The photographer shoots a lot of weddings and expecting mothers.
 The two new posts of Britney are the only of the singer on the photographer’s social media page.

 The yellow crop-top photo netted Britney almost a million likes, while the newest photo is raking them in by the minute with over 400,000 in three hours.
 The comment section began to fill with thousands of compliments from her fans, with many noting the shortness of her cutoff jeans by calling her Daisy.